Urethral bulking injections: Research

 Improved materials continue to be investigated.
-A successful bulking agent should be readily available, non-inflammatory, easy to inject, easy to prepare, efficacious, durable, inexpensive, biocompatible, nonimmunological, long-lasting, non-migrating (the size of the particles should be larger than 80 μm) adult stem cell injection therapy using autologous muscle-derived stem cells for the regenerative repair of an impaired sphincter is currently at the forefront of incontinence research.
+A successful bulking agent should be readily available, non-inflammatory, easy to inject, easy to prepare, efficacious, durable, inexpensive, biocompatible, nonimmunological, long-lasting, and non-migrating (the size of the particles should be larger than 80 μm).
+Adult stem cell injection therapy using autologous muscle-derived stem cells for the regenerative repair of an impaired sphincter is currently at the forefront of incontinence research.
 The implanted cells fuse with muscle and release trophic factors promoting nerve and muscle integration.
-Small pilot studies have suggested restoration of the urethral sphincter over several months' time.
+Small pilot studies have suggested restoration of the urethral sphincter over several months.